-The UAS Health and Retirement project in the Understanding America Study follows a panel study conducted by the University of Michigan.
-That undertaking, the Health and Retirement Study (HRS), administers a series of surveys to approximately 20,000 Americans over the age of 50 every two years.
-The UAS conducts the same series of surveys, but with some key differences:
+The UAS Health and Retirement project follows the panel study conducted by the University of Michigan.
+The Michigan Health and Retirement Study (HRS) administers a survey to approximately 20,000 Americans over the age of 50 every two years.
+The UAS administers the same questionnaire to UAS panel members, but with some key differences:

-- While the HRS surveys are designed for face-to-face interviews, the UAS surveys have been made more amenable to a self-administered web survey.
+- While the HRS surveys are designed for face-to-face or telephone interviews, the UAS surveys have been adapted to self-administration on the Web.

 - The UAS administers its surveys to every participant, not just those aged 50 and older.

-- UAS participants are invited to answer the series of surveys every two years, like the HRS, but respondents take the surveys at different times, dependent upon when they completed the previous HRS series.
+- UAS participants take the HRS survey in six modestly sized modules.
+They are invited to answer the series of surveys every two years, like the HRS, but respondents take the surveys at different times, dependent upon when they completed the previous HRS series.

 Waves

-Below are the waves that have been administered in the UnderStanding America Study.
+Below are the waves that have been administered in the UAS.
 To learn more about a wave, please use the links below:

 - UAS HRS Wave 1 (based on the HRS 2014 surveys)